awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 This creates a zip file: `target/neptune_python_utils.zip`.

 When using AWS Glue to write data to Neptune, copy the zip file to an S3 bucket.
 You can then refer to _neptune-python-utils_ from your Glue Development Endpoint or Glue job.
 See [Using Python Libraries with AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-libraries.html).

+### neptune-python-utils and the Neptune Workbench

+_neptune-python-utils_ supports Gremlin Python 3.5.x.
+As such, it is not compatible with the [Neptune Workbench](https://docs.aws.amazon.com/neptune/latest/userguide/graph-notebooks.html), which currently supports 3.4.x.

 ## Examples